-Bonded Multistrand Tendons and Threadbars to build the Bridge crossing the Úhlava River
+Bonded Multistrand Tendons and Threadbars used in the construction of a Bridge

 The "Most pres Uhlavu"-bridge (translated in English by "bridge crossing the Úhlava river") is an important part of a new 22 km long expressway bypass around the city of Pilsen which in turn is part of a 151 km long connection from Prague via Pilsen to the German border near Waidhaus, now being completed as a continuous expressway.